karkeraprakyath/responsive-landing-page/README.md

 ✔️ The benefits of SCSS for structured, maintainable styles ✔️ Importance of mobile-first design approach
 ✔️ Navigating cross-device layout and design challenges

+📧 Contact
+Questions, suggestions, or collaboration?
+Email: karkeraprakyath7@gmail.com

+📌 Acknowledgements
+Inspired by modern design practices and mobile-first approaches.
+Built as a learning project for HTML, CSS, SCSS, and JavaScript.